secondspass/power_outages_medically_vulnerable_populations/README.md

 ### Notes about Big Questions

+- You can split the work up between the group by making a copy of the notebook for each member, or work on it together in the same notebook. **BUT remember that the Jupyterhub is not like google docs where you can see everyone's cursor.
+So it's easy to accidentally overwrite each others work if you're working in the same notebook.** So if you want to avoid accidentally overwriting anyone else's work, make a copy of the notebook first.

-**Note** You are doing super well if you get through question 4!
+- You are doing super well if you get through question 4!
 The rest of the questions are stretch goals.
 Feel free to do any of them that you find interesting.
-I would encourage doing 6 since that's an exercise on how to run tasks on the Perlmutter supercomputer.
+I would encourage doing 5 since that's an exercise on how to run tasks on the Perlmutter supercomputer.

-**Note** You do not have to tackle the Big Questions with the exercises given in this guide if you have another plan in mind to work with.
+- You do not have to tackle the Big Questions with the exercises given in this guide if you have another plan in mind to work with.
 These are here to help you get started and are not mandatory.

 ### The Final Product:

 You will combine your visualizations and insights from answering the big questions into a presentation that you will give on the last day of the workshop.
-And given what you see for many of these power outages and the populations that might be affected, what recommendations would you make for readiness for heatwaves: a. for local emergency services b. to the county government c. to the state and federal government.
+Given what you see for many of these power outages and the populations that might be affected, what recommendations would you make for readiness for heatwaves: a. for local emergency services b. to the county government c. to the state and federal government.
 Make sure to include that in your presentation.

 ### Goals: